-Issuer Navios Maritime Holdings Inc. Securities Offered Depositary Shares, each representing 1/100 th of one share of our % Series G Cumulative Redeemable Perpetual Preferred Stock, par value \$0.0001 per share, with a liquidation preference of \$2,500.00 per share (equivalent to \$25.00 per Depositary Share), plus up to an additional Depositary Shares if the underwriters exercise their overallotment option to purchase additional Depositary Shares in full.
-We reserve the right to issue additional Depositary Shares or shares of Series G Preferred Stock through public or private sales at any time.
-For a detailed description of the Series G Preferred Stock, please see the section entitled "Description of Series G Preferred Stock and Depositary Shares."
-Price per Depositary Share \$ Conversion; Exchange and Preemptive Rights The Series G Preferred Stock will not have any conversion or exchange rights or be subject to preemptive rights.
-Dividends Dividends on the Series G Preferred Stock will accrue and be cumulative from the date that the Series G Preferred Stock are originally issued and will be payable on each Dividend Payment Date (as defined below) when, as and if declared by our board of directors or any authorized committee thereof out of legally available funds for such purpose.
+THE OFFERING Issuer Navios Maritime Holdings Inc. Securities 4,200,000 Depositary Shares, each representing 1/100 th of one share of our % Series H Cumulative Redeemable Perpetual Preferred Stock, par value \$0.0001 per share, with a liquidation preference of \$2,500.00 per share (equivalent to \$25.00 per Depositary Share), plus up to an additional 630,000 Depositary Shares if the underwriters exercise their overallotment option to purchase additional Depositary Shares in full.
+We reserve the right to issue additional Depositary Shares of Series H Preferred Stock through public or private sales at any time.
+For a detailed description of the Series H Preferred Stock, please see the section entitled "Description of Series H Preferred Stock and Depositary Shares."
+Price per Depositary Share \$25.00.
+Conversion; Exchange and Preemptive Rights The Series H Preferred Stock will not have any conversion or exchange rights or be subject to preemptive rights.
+Dividends Dividends on the Series H Preferred Stock will accrue and be cumulative from the date that the Series H Preferred Stock are originally issued and will be payable on each Dividend Payment Date (as defined below) when, as and if declared by our board of directors or any authorized committee thereof out of legally available funds for such purpose.
 Dividend Payment Dates January 15, April 15, July 15 and October 15 (each, a "Dividend Payment Date").
-The initial dividend on the Series G Preferred Stock will be payable on April 15, 2014, on a pro rata basis from the original issuance date of the Series G Preferred Stock.
-Dividend Rate The dividend rate for the Series G Preferred Stock will be % per annum per \$2,500.00 of liquidation preference per share of Series G Preferred Stock (equivalent to \$25.00 per Depositary Share).
+The initial dividend on the Series H Preferred Stock will be payable on October 15, 2014, on a pro rata basis from the original issuance date of the Series H Preferred Stock.
+Dividend Rate The dividend rate for the Series H Preferred Stock will be 8.625% per annum per \$2,500.00 of liquidation preference per share of Series H Preferred Stock (equivalent to \$25.00 per Depositary Share).
 The dividend rate is subject to increase in the limited circumstances described below under "Voting Rights."
-Ranking The Series G Preferred Stock will represent perpetual equity interests in us and, unlike our indebtedness, will not give rise to a claim for payment of a principal amount at a particular date.
-The Series G Preferred Stock will rank: senior to our common stock, to our existing preferred stock and to each other class or S-9 series of capital stock established after the original issue date of the Series G Preferred Stock that is not expressly made senior to or on parity with the Series G Preferred Stock as to the payment of dividends and amounts payable upon liquidation, dissolution or winding up, whether voluntary or involuntary ("Junior Securities");
+Ranking The Series H Preferred Stock will represent perpetual equity interests in us and, unlike our indebtedness, will not give rise to a claim for payment of a principal amount at a particular date.
+The Series H Preferred Stock will rank: • senior to our common stock, to our existing preferred stock (other than our 8.75% Series G Cumulative Redeemable Preferred Stock (the "Series G Preferred Stock")) and to each other class or series of capital stock established after the original